Golden Dolphin IV

 SAFETY

-• 2 life rafts, life jackets, oxygen & first aid equipment, fire extinguishers in each cabin and in the saloon
+• You'll find 2 life rafts, life jackets, oxygen, and first aid gear on board.
+Plus, there are fire extinguishers in every cabin and in the main salon.

 PAYMENT ON BOARD

-The Golden Dolphin IV sails a wide variety of tours in the Red Sea, which always start either in Hurghada or in Port Ghaleb in Marsa Alam.
-Guests can look forward to unforgettable dives during the safaris.
+The Golden Dolphin IV takes you on all sorts of tours in the Red Sea, always kicking off from either Hurghada or Port Ghaleb in Marsa Alam.
+You'll get to enjoy some truly unforgettable dives during these trips!

-• Dive deck: The ship has a spacious dive deck and a large platform for easy access.
-This means that every diver has enough space to prepare for their next dive in peace.
+• Dive Deck: The boat has a spacious dive deck and a large platform for easy entry.
+This means every diver has plenty of space to comfortably get ready for their next dive.

 • Nitrox: Nitrox is included for all divers with the appropriate certification.

-• North - Wreck Tour / North - SS Turkia / North - Strait of Tiran
+• North – Wreck Tour / North – SS Turkia / North – Straits of Tiran

 • Brother Island – Daedalus – Elphinstone / Brother Islands – Daedalus – Fury Shoals